co-IT/ngrx-vis/README.md

 ### Which versions of NgRx are supported?

 You need at least NgRx 8 installed.
-NgRx Vis traces actions which are created by `createAction`.
+NgRx Vis traces actions which are created with the `createAction` helper.

 ### How does a generated graph looks like?